-REQUIRED TEXT: You are provided immediate access to an electronic copy of the textbook (Timberlake, General, Organic, and Biological Chemistry: Structures of Life, 4th ed., Pearson) and access to online homework (MasteringChemistry), at no additional charge.
+REQUIRED TEXT: Your student account will be charged by UF automatically for immediate access to an electronic copy of the textbook (Timberlake, General, Organic, and Biological Chemistry: Structures of Life, 4th ed., Pearson) and access to online homework (MasteringChemistry).
 If you would like a hard copy of the textbook you may purchase an inexpensive loose leaf version at the bookstore.